-For gestating gilts and sows, the NRC estimates that a feeding level of 4–4.5 lb/day (1.8–2.0 kg/day) of a corn-soybean meal diet (3,400 kcal DE/kg) provides sufficient energy for maintenance, some lean and fat tissue accretion (particularly in gilts), and the energy needs of the developing fetuses, placenta, and other supporting tissues.
+For gestating gilts and sows, the NRC estimates that a feeding level of approximately 4.7–4.9 lb/day (2.1–2.2 kg/day) during the first 90 days of gestation and 5.6–5.7 lb/day (2.5–2.6 kg/day) for the final 25 days to farrowing of a corn-soybean meal diet (3,300 kcal ME/kg) provides sufficient energy for maintenance; some lean and fat tissue accretion (particularly in gilts); and the energy needs of the developing fetuses, placenta, and other supporting tissues (see Pigs:Reproductive Measures and Dietary Nutrient Requirements of Gestating and Lactating Sows).
 Mature sows do not need more energy than that required for maintenance and some increase in body weight.
 If gestation diets contain oats, alfalfa meal, or other energy diluents, higher feeding levels will be needed to meet the sow's daily energy requirement.
 Attempts to limit voluntary feed intake during gestation by allowing ad lib access to extremely high-fiber diets has not been successful; invariably, excess weight gain occurs.

-The NRC estimates that lactating sows require 10–13 lb (4.3–5.7 kg) of feed (3,400 kcal/kg) daily to meet their energy requirements.
+The NRC estimates that lactating gilts and sows nursing 11–11.5 pigs that gain 240 g/day during a 21-day lactation require 13.1–14.6 lb (6.0–6.6 kg) of feed (3,300 kcal of ME/kg) daily to meet their energy requirements (see Pigs:Reproductive Measures and Dietary Nutrient Requirements of Gestating and Lactating Sows).
 The amount of energy and feed depends on number of pigs nursed, weight gain of the pigs (both of these factors influence milk production), and weight loss of the sow.
-High-energy diets should be self-fed to sows during lactation or sows should be hand-fed all they will consume 3 times daily.
+High-energy diets should be self-fed to sows during lactation, or sows should be hand-fed all they will consume three times daily.
 Proper temperature regulation in the farrowing room and the use of drip-coolers during hot weather help to alleviate low feed intake.

-If feed intake is too low, sows will lose excessive weight during lactation (see Nutrition: Pigs: Lactating Sows).
-If this is a problem, including 3–6% fat in the lactation diet or top-dressing the lactation feed with additional fat should be considered.
+If feed intake is too low, sows will lose excessive weight during lactation (see Lactating Gilts and Sows).
+If this is a problem, including 3%–6% fat in the lactation diet or top-dressing the lactation feed with additional fat should be considered.
 If problems persist, more energy during the final 3–6 wk of pregnancy may be helpful.

 Diets high in protein and amino acids should be fed to prolific sows nursing large litters to maximize milk production and to prevent excessive weight loss of the sow.
-Such sows may require diets containing 18% or more crude protein (0.90% lysine).
-If energy intake is sufficient, these high-protein diets will minimize or even eliminate weight loss in sows during lactation.
+Such sows may require diets containing 16%–18% or more crude protein (minimum of 0.9% lysine).
+If energy intake is sufficient, high-protein lactation diets will minimize or even eliminate weight loss in sows during lactation.